Technology

 Lately, banks are integrating risk management functions horizontally across the organization to reduce the risks caused by AI systems.
 For instance, many financial institutions place the AI risk governance department under a designated AI role or current official, like the Chief Information Security Officer (CISO) or the Chief Technology Officer (CTO).

-Other financial institutions have rolled out competency centers to handle AI opportunities and risks.
+Other financial institutions have rolled out competency centers to handle opportunities and risks of artificial intelligence.
 Regardless of the structure, banks are advised to blend their AI and tech strategies with their company risk control processes and work with other departments to ensure comprehensive AI risk mitigation.

 3. Develop a human-centric approach